Skip to Content

 6. place warrant holds with the State Comptroller’s Office stopping state payment to the individual owing the debt.

 4. Financial Holds – Student Business Services will place financial holds on the records of students who have outstanding financial obligations.
-When the student has cleared all financial obligations, Student Business Services will remove the hold and restore services, as referenced in Section 03.03.
+When the student has cleared all financial obligations, Student Business Services will remove the hold and restore services.

-5. Bank Returned Payments (Returned Item) – The university will place students who present three bank returned items within a one-year period of time (measured from the date the first payment is returned to the date the third payment is returned) on a cash basis (e.g., cash, cashier’s check, certified check, or credit card) for one year (measured from the date the third returned item is paid).
-The university will place students who present seven returned item payments, in total, on a permanent cash basis (e.g., cash, cashier’s check, certified check, or credit card).
+5. Bank Returned Payments (Returned Item) – When a check/ACH payment is returned unpaid by the bank (insufficient funds, closed account, stop payment, etc.), a service fee will be applied to student account.
+Payment methods may be restricted to cashier’s check, credit card, or other guaranteed funds.
+Students who present three bank returned items within a one-year period of time (measured from the date the first payment is returned to the date the third payment is returned) will have check/ACH payment privileges at the university revoked for one year (measured from the date the third returned item is paid).
+After seven returned item payments, in total, the student will no longer be allowed to make payment with check/ACH permanently.

 6. Students may appeal these actions by presenting written documentation to the director of Student Business Services that an accounting error in recording payment caused the administrative actions.
 The university will accept documented emergencies that precluded payment by the due date as the only other grounds for appeal.
 Lack of sufficient funds will not be considered an emergency circumstance.
 The director of Student Business Services will review the written material and make a decision with due consideration to the student’s welfare.